“Mom isn’t acting like herself.”

 This brief statement to a nurse or doctor can be the first step in helping identify a common, often unrecognized complication of hospitalization: hospital delirium.

-“Hospital delirium is a major issue facing hospitals today, especially with the aging population,” says Dr. Michael Plopper, chief medical officer of Sharp Behavioral Health Services.
+“Hospital delirium is a major issue facing hospitals today, especially with the aging population,” says Dr. Michael Plopper, medical director of clinical trials at Sharp Mesa Vista Hospital.
 “It often goes unrecognized among elderly patients, and can be superficially assessed as dementia and therefore not properly treated.”

 Close to one-third of all hospital patients over the age of 70 experience hospital delirium, a temporary but severe form of mental impairment caused by a variety of triggers.
 It often presents as rapid onset of confusion, shifting attention, incoherence, hallucinations, aggression or belligerence.
 Alternatively, it can appear as introversion and lethargy.

 “Delirium is commonly caused by a medical condition, infection, or can follow surgery.
 Also the use of certain medications, or withdrawal from other habit-forming medications or alcohol, can produce delirium,” Dr. Plopper says.
 “If not properly identified and treated, it can lead to long-term negative consequences including medical complications, extended hospital stays, and increased risk of falls and greater medical costs.”

 Dr. Plopper has witnessed and treated hospital delirium among patients.
 However, his understanding of the seriousness of the condition is rooted in far more than his medical education and practice — he too has experienced it.

 While Dr. Plopper is only in his 60s, he experienced delirium when he was hospitalized for heart surgery and in the surgical intensive care unit for several days.
 He had unsettling hallucinations — troubling pictures on the walls and seemingly ill-tempered patients in other rooms, vivid imagery of things not really there — and asked a nurse about them.